RegionCL: Can Simple Region Swapping Contribute to Contrastive Learning?: Introduction

-Based on this motivation, we propose a simple yet effective pretext task called Region Contrastive Learning (\modelName).
-Specifically, given two different images, \modelName randomly crops a region (called the \textbf{paste view}) from each image with the same size and swaps them to compose two new images together with the left regions (called the \textbf{canvas view}), respectively.
+{Based on this motivation, we propose a simple yet effective pretext task called Region Contrastive Learning (\modelName) to demonstrate the effectiveness of using both regions for contrastive learning.} Technically, given two different images, \modelName randomly crops a region (called the \textbf{paste view}) from each image with the same size and swaps them to compose two new images together with the remained regions (called the \textbf{canvas view}), respectively.
 It is worth noting that the two views that compose the new images are from different source images.
-Then, contrastive pairs can be constructed following the simple criteria, \ie, each view is (1) positive with views augmented from the same original image and (2) negative with views augmented from other images.
+Then, contrastive pairs can be constructed from the regional perspective following the simple criteria, \ie, each view is (1) positive with views augmented from the same original image and (2) negative with views augmented from other images.
 In this way, \modelName generates abundant pairs that contain not only the instance-level pairs as other methods~\cite{chen2020improved,chen2020a} but also the region-level pairs, \eg, the paste and canvas views in the composite images.
 By exploiting these pairs in popular SSL frameworks, \modelName helps the models learn better feature representations of object instances owing to the abundant contrastive supervisory signals at both instance and region levels, delivering better performance on various downstream tasks.
-As shown in Figure~\ref{fig:opening}, \modelName helps MoCo v2~\cite{chen2020improved}, DenseCL~\cite{wang2021dense}, and SimSiam~\cite{chen2021exploring} improve their linear classification accuracy by 2\%$\sim$5\% on the ImageNet~\cite{deng2009imagenet} dataset and object detection performance by 0.8$\sim$1.0 mAP on the MS COCO~\cite{chen2015microsoft} dataset, simultaneously.
+As shown in Figure~\ref{fig:opening}, \modelName helps MoCov2~\cite{chen2020improved}, DenseCL~\cite{wang2021dense}, and SimSiam~\cite{chen2021exploring} improve their linear classification accuracy by 2\%$\sim$5\% on the ImageNet~\cite{deng2009imagenet} dataset and object detection performance by 0.8$\sim$1.0 mAP on the MS COCO~\cite{chen2015microsoft} dataset, simultaneously.